 - Brief but direct description and CTA (call to action)

 - Signup form or contact form

 - A clean, format consistent with the brand but boasting contrasting colours

 Optimizing your Landing Page

 The monitoring process doesn’t stop after launching the page.
 Have a Google Analytics account with conversion goals to track and make changes to your landing page.
-A big indicator on where you lie can be found in the page’s bounce rate: could be that you’re attracting the wrong crowd that’s why the bounce rate is high; but this could also mean the site users are finding their way quickly therefore no need to stay on the page for longer.
+A big indicator of where you lie can be found in the page’s bounce rate.
+It could be that you’re attracting the wrong crowd, that’s why the bounce rate is high, but it could also mean the site users are finding their way quickly, therefore there is no need to stay on the page for longer.